SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/User Requirements Document for Content Review Summarizer Software.md

 ### 2.2 User Environment
 - **Operating Systems:** The software shall support major operating systems such as Windows, macOS, and Linux.
 - **Devices:** The software shall be compatible with various devices, including desktops, laptops, and tablets.
-- **Internet Access:** Users typically need stable internet access for accessing the software and external resources.
+- **Internet Access:** Potential buyers typically need stable internet access(Minimum 5 Mbps speed) for accessing the software and external resources.

 ### 2.3 User Training
-- **Training Materials:** The software shall provide comprehensive training materials, including user manuals, interactive tutorials, and knowledge base articles.
-- **Support Channels:** The software shall offer user support through various channels, including email, live chat, and a dedicated helpdesk system.
+- **Support Channels:** The software shall offer support through various channels, including email, live chat, and a FAQ system.
-- **Feedback Mechanisms:** The software shall incorporate feedback mechanisms such as user surveys, feedback forms, and suggestion boxes.
+- **Feedback Mechanisms:** The software shall incorporate feedback mechanisms such as user surveys and feedback forms.

 ## 3. Functional Requirements